SuperKam91/bnn/README.md

 # bnn
 Training Bayesian neural networks using Markov chain Monte Carlo techniques.

-Qualitative document giving an overview of BNNs and the features of this package: https://www.overleaf.com/5218885132gxxndzvrfhfn
+Qualitative document giving an overview of BNNs, the features of this package, and the BH paper: https://www.overleaf.com/5218885132gxxndzvrfhfn

 Currently runs with PolyChordLite version 1.15. e.g. checkout 316effd815b2da5bafa66cfd0388a7c601eaa21d